aomsin2526/BadWDSD/README.md

 **Avoid this unless absolutely needed.**

+**DO NOT GO STRAIGHT TO THIS PIN WITHOUT TRYING TO BOOT THE CONSOLE WITHOUT MODCHIP FIRST!, IF IT SHUT IFSELF OFF, THEN YOU CAN FOLLOW BELOW**

 1. Unplug your console
 2. Short **BANKSEL** pin to ground
 3. Plug in your console, wait until modchip LED flashes very fast.
 Then it is successful.
 You can't turn on the console while this pin is shorted